pieroproietti/penguins-blog/blog/2023-07-14-blendos-adventures.md

 ## Conclusions

-I did all the procedure - many, many times, it work nicelly.
+I did all the procedure - many, many times - it work nicelly.

 Actually following this procedure - just cut and copy commands - I was able to build blendOS from blendOS itself, from my Arch develop machine (colibri) and from a simple CLI Arch installation (naked).